Back to Class with Josh Seamon

 About Josh Seamon

-I grew up on a farm in North Leverett, MA surrounded by a family and community that encouraged me to follow my bliss whereever it led.
+I grew up on a farm in North Leverett, MA surrounded by a family and community that encouraged me to follow my bliss wherever it led.
 My childhood was punctuated by exploring rural Western, MA by bike, working on a farm with gardens and a menagerie of animals, journeying through the academic world with key stopovers in math and Mandarin Chinese, playing all the sports with my siblings, all while being guided by my minister mother and bakery-running father.
 After 4 years of college in Claremont, CA that included a semester abroad in Budapest, I taught for 11 years at St. Johnsbury Academy before returning to the Pioneer Valley in 2013 to begin teaching at Williston.
 In addition to teaching math, I coach the math and girls ultimate teams and lead international trips.
 I live on campus with my partner Laura and our two golden retrievers, Buffy and Sadako.